andrelucas/akceph-build/README.md

 # change the output directory in the case of multiple builds out of the same
 # working copy.)
 $ ./build-ceph.sh -s v18.2.1 -- -D

+# Run Debian package smoke tests on the release you built in the previous
+# command.
+$ ./run_tests.sh release_v18.2.1

 # You can override the Debian output directory if you prefer.
 $ ./build-ceph.sh -s v18.2.1 -r release_foo -- -D